Putting Flat $\Lambda$CDM In The (Redshift) Bin: Confirmation of

 \section{Confirmation of $P(\Omega_m \sim 0.3) \rightarrow 0$}

 In this section we consider the same mocking procedure but focus exclusively on the fourth DESI bin with redshift range $2.3 \leq z < 3.6$.
 We now displace the redshifts in intervals of $+1$ without changing the data and document the effect on the distribution of $\Omega_m$ best fits over a few thousand mocks.
+Noting that very high redshift $H(z)$ data only constrains $\Omega_m h^2 \propto B$ well, we expect $H_0$ and $\Omega_m$ to be largely unconstrained, corresponding to flat/uniform distributions in $H_0$ and $\Omega_m$ at high redshift.
+In particular, we expect $\Omega_m$ distributions to flatten as the effective redshift increases.
+Here we confirm that this flattening happens through a shift in the peak of the (non-Gaussian) $\Omega_m$ distribution to smaller values away from $\Omega_m = 0.3$, so that the probability of encountering an $\Omega_m$ best fit close to canonical values $P(\Omega_m \sim 0.3)$ decreases.

 Once again, we assume Planck input parameters, $H_0 = 67.36, \Omega_m = 0.315$ and the Gaussian prior, $\Omega_m h^2 = 0.1430 \pm 0.0011$ \cite{Planck:2018vyg}.
 In Fig. \ref{fig:DESI_displaced} we present (normalised) probabilities for $\Omega_m$ for Planck-$\Lambda$CDM mocks, where the blue curve corresponds to the red curve in Fig. \ref{fig:H0Om_dist}.
 The remaining curves correspond to $\Omega_m$ probabilities as we displace the original binned data in redshift.
 Since we are at high redshift, the probability of $\Omega_m=1$, $P(\Omega_m=1) > 0$ and it clearly increases with redshift of the sample.
-This corresponds to the $A$ distribution spreading to smaller values, where it is impacted by the bound at $A=0$.
-However, $A$ must also spread to higher values, and since $B= H_0^2 \Omega_m$ is fixed, in the sense that this combination is relevant at higher redshifts, the only way $A= H_0^2-B$ can spread to higher values is increasing $H_0$ and decreasing $\Omega_m$.
-This spreading of the $A$ distribution to larger values explains why the peaks in Fig. \ref{fig:H0Om_dist} get displaced from their input values.
-In Fig. \ref{fig:DESI_displaced} this trend is more pronounced and it is an obvious implication that at a given high redshift, any knowledge of the input parameters is lost and the probability of recovering the Planck value, $P(\Omega_m \sim 0.3)$ is close to zero.
+This is evident from the greater number of best fits piled up at $\Omega_m = 1$.
+The shift in the peak of $\Omega_m$ best fits is a result of the best fits stretching along a constant $\Omega_m h^2$ curve in the ($H_0, \Omega_m)$-plane.
+This leads to a larger number of configurations at smaller $\Omega_m$ values and a shift in the peak in the $\Omega_m$ distribution to smaller values when projected onto the $\Omega_m$ axis.
+Fig. \ref{fig:DESI_displaced} shows that this trend is more pronounced at higher redshifts and it is an obvious implication that at a given high redshift, any knowledge of the input parameters is lost and the probability of recovering the Planck value, $P(\Omega_m \sim 0.3)$ is close to zero.
+Potentially other $\Omega_m$ values favoured, as can be seen from our mocks.